tkodyfrey/tkfr222.github.io/_pages/about.md

 ## Welcome!

-I am an Assistant Professor of Instructional Communication Research and Information Communication Technology in the [School of Information Science at the University of Kentucky](https://ci.uky.edu/sis/).
+I an Assistant Professor of Instructional Communication Research and Information Communication Technology in the [School of Information Science at the University of Kentucky](https://ci.uky.edu/sis/).
 I'm originally from Gastonia, North Carolina (20 minutes west of Charlotte), where I grew up eating Livermush and drinking Sundrop.
 Outside of scholarship, I watch anime, read science fiction, run long distances, play DnD, cook for my family, and obsess over Liverpool Football Club.

 ## Research